dddappp/sui-crowdfunding-example/README.md

 * [project_update_logic.move](./sui-contracts/sources/project_update_logic.move).
 Implement the "Update Project" business logic in this file.
 * [project_withdraw_logic.move](./sui-contracts/sources/project_withdraw_logic.move).
 Implement the "Withdraw Project Funds" business logic in this file.

+Don't worry, as you can see, the function body part of these files that you need to fill in is very short.

+You need to check the client's input in the `verify` function, capture the information from input and context to generate an "event object".

+Then, in the `mutate` function, you need to modify the state of the objects, primarily by applying the information from the event object.

+---

+In [the model file](./dddml/crowdfunding.yaml), we define three methods, `Donate`, `Withdraw`, and `Refund`, which use Balance, a resource type, as type of parameters or return values.
+This makes these methods combinable.
+As a developer of Move, a "resource-oriented programming" language, you will already know this.

+However, it's not easy to call them directly from clients.
+So, we added this file [project_service.move](./sui-contracts/sources/project_service.move).
+In this file, three entry functions are provided to facilitate clients to use the corresponding features directly.

+That's the whole programming routine, isn't it simple?

 ## Test Application